malaphilips/malaphilips/README.md

 ### Hi there 👋

-It is my professional profile at Philips
+It is my professional profile at Philips.

-My personal profile is @jonathantvrs
+My personal profile is [jonathantvrs](https://github.com/jonathantvrs)